 Two weeks later:

 “Hiiiiiiiiiii!”
-I trill to M over the phone, “So how much did you say that speeding ticket was we never received in the mail?”
+I trill to my husband over the phone, “How much did you say that speeding ticket was we never received in the mail?”